kenpchess/PGNdbkp_master/README.md

 ## Overview

-[PGNdbkp][website-link] is a free for personal use SAN-UCI chess PGN viewer and SQLite chess database.
+[PGNdbkp][https://github.com/kenpchess/PGNdbkp_master] is a free for personal use SAN-UCI chess PGN viewer and SQLite chess database.

 PGNdbkp  includes a graphical user interface (GUI) that displays the chessboard and makes it easy to view or replay moves.
 This program is considered